Robustness and Diversity Seeking Data-Free Knowledge Distillation: Introduction

 \section{Introduction}

 Machine intelligence has been increasingly trickling down from powerful cloud servers to edge devices such as phones, cars, and Internet of things (IoT)~\cite{PIEEE1,PIEEE2,kd2}.
 These devices often have limited energy and memory, so cannot run large-sized deep neural network models.

 To make such large models fit within edge devices, knowledge distillation (KD) is a popular model compression method that transfers the knowledge of a large-sized and pre-trained teacher model into a small-sized and untrained student model ~\cite{firstknowledge,firstKD,understandingKD}.
 During the KD operations, the student model is trained such that the prediction output gap between the teacher and the student is minimized, after they observe the same data samples.
 However, such a synchronous sample observation between the teacher and the student may not be plausible in practice since real data samples are often privacy-sensitive~\cite{Network,kd3} and may be deleted after the teacher model is trained.
 Therefore, a natural question is: can we train a student model from a pre-trained teacher model \textit{without any training data}?

-To enable KD without real sample observations, \textit{data-free KD}, such as DAFL \cite{DataFree}, has recently been proposed, in which a pre-trained teacher model transfers its knowledge into a \textit{synthetic} sample generator and a student model.
+To enable KD without real sample observations, \textit{data-free KD}, such as data-free learning of student network (DAFL) \cite{DataFree}, has recently been proposed, in which a pre-trained teacher model transfers its knowledge into a \textit{synthetic} sample generator and a student model.
 To be precise, inspired by the generative adversarial network (GAN), the sample generator is trained in a way that its generated samples are classified by the teacher with high certainty (i.e., sharp distribution of the teacher's output over classes).
 In doing so, the knowledge of the teacher who observed real samples during pre-training is transferred into the sample generator that thereby becomes capable of generating realistic samples.
 Next, each generated unlabeled sample is observed by the teacher and student, after which the sample is labeled by the teacher and the gap between the teacher's and student's outputs is measured for training the student via KD.
 While effective under specific settings, DAFL is sensitive to hyperparameter choices, and may even fail to converge.